dhanushcrueiso/OrderInventoryManagement/README.md

 Testing Via Postman
 ==> use postman or any other to hit the apis and test, will be adding a .json file of postman collection and responses ==> Directly import the json postman collection and enjoy

+Also will be adding snapshots of the whole postman collection responses